 Based on the needs identified in their Local Student and Accommodations File, some students may require externally provided accessibility features and/or accommodations during testing.
 The Test Administrator must review each student's accommodations and/or accessibility features to ensure the classroom is prepared with any materials the students need.
-Examples include: headphones, word prediction external device, and a hard copy braille edition.
+Examples include but are not limited to: headphones, word prediction external device, and a hard copy braille edition.